okeeffed/developer-notes/manual/Functional-Programming/Hardcore-FP-In-JavaScript-v2.md

 - He is packaging up the arguments into one.
 - There is a use case he doesn't going into during the exercise with a Writer monad.
+- Brian creates a Weather data type when updating to functional programming.